buddypress/buddypress/src/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social networking in a box.
-Build a social network for your company, school, sports team, or niche community.
+BuddyPress helps you run any kind of social network on your WordPress, with member profiles, activity streams, user groups, messaging, and more.

 == Description ==